How RakuAI Works — End to End

 Any model that speaks Model Context Protocol can connect to the runtime and call tools against a captured scene without a custom integration.
 Claude, ChatGPT, Gemini, Copilot — the contract is the same for all of them.

 The runtime writes the contract once.
 The models adapt to the contract.
 When a new model lab ships an MCP client, it works against the runtime without any code change on our side.
-The runtime has no opinion about which model is on the other end.
-It keeps authority on physics, collision, scoring, rendering, and scene state.
-The model contributes queries and intent.

-This is the moat: faithful capture of the physical world, stored as a lossless 3D representation, queryable by any LLM that speaks an open protocol.
+This is the moat: honest capture of the physical world, stored as a lossless 3D representation, queryable by any LLM that speaks an open protocol.
 Not locked to one model.
 Not locked to one use case.
 Not locked to one hardware vendor.

 What is live today versus what is roadmap

-- Live splat viewer in the capture PWA (three.js Gaussian splat renderer is wired; end-to-end demo requires a trained splat)
+Roadmap (not yet shipped): - Live splat viewer in the capture PWA (three.js Gaussian splat renderer is wired; end-to-end demo requires a trained splat) - Self-service production mutation grants - Third-party adapter ecosystem (first-party reference adapters exist; broad ecosystem is roadmap)

 NVIDIA Inception member since May 2026.